-Fractured Fairy Tales (PDF): A lesson plan outlined that covers the subject matter of fractured fairy tales with a summary, preparation, presentation, and classroom activity ideas given to help guide teachers and students into a comprehensive study of folkloric satire.
+Fractured Fairy Tales : A lesson that covers the subject matter of fractured fairy tales with a summary, preparation, presentation, and classroom activity ideas given to help guide teachers and students into a comprehensive study of folkloric satire.

 Fractured Fairy Tales: Barack Obama and the Infantile Delusions of the “Progressive” Left: A modern-era article applying the principles of fractured fairy tales while drawing important political issues intensely affecting the nation everyday.